popzeka/quantum-leap/README.md

 1.  **Initialization**: The `PoSConsensusSimulator` is created with a specified number of validators.
 Each validator is assigned a unique address and a randomized initial stake.

-2.  **Populate Mempool**: At the beginning of a round, the simulator checks if the transaction mempool is low.
-If so, it calls `_fetch_mock_transactions()`, which makes a real HTTP request to a public mock API (`jsonplaceholder.typicode.com`) to simulate fetching pending transactions from the network.
-This demonstrates handling external dependencies and potential failures (with a fallback to local generation).
+2.  **Populate Mempool**: At the start of a round, the simulator checks if the transaction mempool is low.
+If so, it calls `_fetch_mock_transactions()`, which simulates fetching pending transactions by making a real HTTP request to a public mock API (`jsonplaceholder.typicode.com`).
+This demonstrates handling external dependencies and potential failures (with a fallback to local data generation).

 3.  **Leader Selection**: A leader (or "block proposer") for the current round is chosen using a weighted random selection algorithm.
 The probability of a validator being chosen is directly proportional to its stake (`validator.stake / total_stake`).